AiKanSya/Fioritopia/x-lab/build-process-automation/worklab/creating-processes-and-automations/unit-06-using-apis-for-integration/quizz.md

 </details>

-## :small_red_triangle_down: In SAP Business Accelerator Hub, you can find the REST APIs for SAP Build Process Automation.
+## 💮 In SAP Business Accelerator Hub, you can find the REST APIs for SAP Build Process Automation.

 _Choose the correct answer._